 Where can I take the IELTS?

-You can find a IELTS test centre in over 1200 locations across 140 countries, so there is sure to be a test centre not too far away from you.
-To find an IELTS test location visit here: https://www.ielts.org/book-a-test/find-a-test-location
+You can find an IELTS test centre in over 1200 locations across 140 countries, so there is sure to be a test centre not too far away from you.
+To find an IELTS test location near you, visit their Find a Test Location page.

 What do I need to pass?